travis-ci/docs-travis-ci-com/user/installing-dependencies.md

 For repositories not hosted on Launchpad, you need to add a GnuPG key as well.

-If you're installing packages this way, make sure you download the correct version for your environment, either 12.04 LTS for the standard environment or 14.04 LTS for the Trusty environment.
+If you're installing packages this way, make sure you download the correct version for your environment.

 This example adds the APT repository for Varnish 3.0 for Ubuntu 12.04 to the locally available list of APT sources and then installs the `varnish` package.